hyejun18/CDSruler/README.md

 # CDSruler

-This tool will be calculate the length of CDS and UTR from genePred table of UCSC table browser.
+This portable tool will be calculate the length of CDS and UTR from genePred table of UCSC table browser.
 This was especially designed for NCBI RefSeq.

 Usage : python3 CDSruler.py file(input, not gzipped) file(output, not gzipped)